 Base each question on something you presented.
 A leaderboard between questions will keep track of who retained the most information.
 Extra points are awarded for the fastest responses.

 One major upside to using a live competition — as opposed to an asynchronous survey — is you can speak to the results in the moment.
 See a lot of people miss one question?
 Pause and take a moment to speak to that point some more before continuing the competition.
 At the end, a shower of confetti accompanies the final leaderboard revealing the winner of your competition.
+It makes for memorable presentations, to the say the least.

 Bake interactivity into your presentation ahead of time

 Sometimes, even when you give people every opportunity to speak up and interact, they just won’t take the bait.
 Help them open up by seeding bits of interactivity into your presentation ahead of time.
+It’s worth the effort when you consider all the benefits of using live polls during your talk.

 For example, if you know your presentation is going to include a Q&A session at some point, ask a trusted colleague to ask a specific question at that time.
-That way, when the Q&A starts, you know at least one person will asking something – and that’s usually all it takes to open the flood gates and get other people talking as well.
+That way, when the Q&A starts, you know at least one person is asking something – and that’s usually all it takes to open the flood gates and get other people talking as well.

 On the flip side, if you’re using a Poll Everywhere Q&A, and people are responding on their personal devices, you can still seed questions and comments ahead of time.
 Just drop them in after you create the Q&A. When the audience loads it up, they will see your submissions, which should give them a better idea of what to write themselves.